|

 religious sciences and binds together SVD scholars and institutes

+specialized in these fields.
 The beginnings of this tradition goes back to the Founder

 of the SVD, Arnold Janssen, who, besides being a man of faith and prayer